-☐ Course syllabus and clinical supplement: Available on Blackboard for course N3481 or from UT Α Nursing web site.
+- Course syllabus and clinical supplement: Available on Blackboard for course N3481 or from UTA Nursing web site.
 Please print and read before first day of class.
-Print last page contract, sign, a anc turn in to your clinical instructor on the clinical orientation day the first class week.
-You are responsible for all material in the syllabus.
-All Clinical forms for clinical assignments will be posted on Blackboard and are in the clinical
+Print last page contract, sign, and turn in to your clinical instructor on the clinical orientation day the first class week.
+You are responsible for all material in the syllabus. - All Clinical forms for clinical assignments will be posted on Blackboard and are in the clinical supplement.

-All Clinical forms for clinical assignments will be posted on Blackboard and are in the clinical supplement.
 Students are responsible for printing forms from Blackboard for weekly clinical and as announced.

-Descriptions of major assignments and examinations with due dates: Course Schedule and quiz schedule with dates and assignments available on Blackboard and at the end of this document.
+Course Schedule with dates for lecture content are at the end of this document.
 As the instructor for this course, I reserve the right to adjust the schedule in any way that serves the educational needs of the students enrolled in this course.